-Are you dreaming of a Big Sur elopement with the one that you love and want to spend the rest of your life with?
+Are you dreaming of a Big Sur elopement with the one that you love?
 Big Sur is a rather rugged stretch of land located in the central coastal region of California, facing the Pacific Ocean.
 It generally runs north to south on the map between San Simeon and Carmel, although it does stretch inland to some degree.
 Its eastern border is the Santa Lucia Mountains, of course with the waves of the Pacific being the western boundary.
 The main thoroughfare is the pair of lanes making up State Route 1, itself famous for its winding turns around seaside cliffs, offering frequent views of the misty coastline.

 This is a sparsely populated region with a number of state parks.
 Visitors and enthusiasts alike use them for camping, hiking, and beachcombing, but having a Big Sur elopement is certainly something that you can do here too.
 Whether you choose to have a ceremony with the sun setting over the Pacific Ocean or something amidst the majestic redwoods, you can have a truly memorable moment that has significant meaning both at the time and in the videos.
 Imagine the Pacific being symbolic of your endless love for one another, or consider starting your marriage between two tall redwoods that signify your shared roots for a love that will stand the test of time.

 Big Sur Elopement Locations